vsoch/hospital-chargemaster/README.md

  - **charge_type** can be one of standard, average, inpatient, outpatient, drg, or (if more detail is supplied) pharmacy, or supply.
 If not specified, I labeled as standard, because this would be a good assumption.

-### 6. What if I have an issue?
+### 4. What if I have an issue?

-There are several known issues:

- - The prices sometimes have dollar signs.
-I kept prices in the original format because I didn't want to mess with units.
- - Some original scraping downloads failed if the files were huge (and resulted in an empty file)
+This is publicly available data, provided with good intention that transparency is important.
+The authors make no guarantees about the data, and are not liable for how you might use it.
+If you find an issue, you are encouraged to help to fix it by opening an issue.
 If you will like to [open a pull request](https://www.github.com/vsoch/hospital-chargemaster) to add missing data or fix an issue, it would be greatly appreciated!
 My original work was optimized for efficiency and so I didn't go back (yet) to fix all the tiny details, knowing that the community could come in to contribute and help.

-### 7. (Future) Automation
+### 5. (Future) Automation

 This would likely need to be done on a yearly basis, and it is unlikely the hospitals would go out of their way to update the documents any more frequently than they are required.